dolapalm/geekfest-workshop/05-liveness_probes.md

 ```

 ## See it in action
-run `kubectl port-forward deployment/kuard-deployment 8080:8080`
+Run `kubectl port-forward deployment/kuard-deployment 8080:8080`.

-open your browser to `localhost:8080`
+Open your browser to `localhost:8080`.

 Here you can go to the liveness probe tab and see the probes that have targeted the service.